Uganda Red Cross Society

+Uganda Red Cross Society putting a casualty into the ambulance to be taken to hospital after offering first aid.

 Uganda Red Cross Society (URCS) is a membership humanitarian organization in Uganda.
 It focuses on humanitarian aid and community services charity in Uganda.
 It is a national member of the International Red Cross and Red Crescent Movement who draws mandates from the Geneva Conventions.

-The URCS provides a range of services and programs including emergency management, survivor and victim assistance, humanitarian coordination, blood donation, and community service, among others.

 The National Society was founded in 1939 by a group of women in Entebbe, then in 1941 it became a branch part of the British Red Cross.
 It has its headquarters in Rubaga Road, Kampala.